 12 Client interface (RTC-7)

-Reference point RTC-7 is used to communicate between Native WebRTC application and WebRTC framework for establishment and management of RTCPeerConnection, which is equivalent to WebRTC APIs specified by W3C [31].
+Reference point RTC-7 is used to communicate between Native WebRTC application and RTC Access Function for establishment and management of an RTCPeerConnection. is the procedures at this reference point are equivalent to those supported by the WebRTC API specified by W3C in [31].

 Next change